Developing the Pillars of the New England Innovation Ecosystem

 Session Overview

-Leaders from industry, academia, national laboratories, labor, and government discussed the pressing challenges and significant opportunities for New England to set the national and global pace in the blue and green economies.
-The discussion focused on pillars of the region’s innovation economy, including talent, technology, investment, and infrastructure, which underpin the region’s competitiveness and future success.
-This session also highlighted collaborations and best practices from within the regional innovation ecosystem that unite startups, established firms, research institutions, and government.
+Leaders from industry, academia, national laboratories, labor, and government discussed the opportunities for New England to set the national and global pace in the blue and green economies.
+The discussion focused on pillars of the region’s innovation economy, including talent, technology, investment, infrastructure, partnerships, and policy underpinning New England’s competitiveness and future success.

 Key Discussion Points